herrera-ignacio/javascript-course/nodejs/event-emitters.md

 ## Events & Emitters

-Much of the Node.js core API is built around an indiomatic _Asynchronous Event-Driven Architecture_, in which certain kinds of objects (called '_emmiters_') emit named events that cause `Function` objects ('_listeners_' to be called).
+Much of the Node.js core API is built around an idiomatic _Asynchronous Event-Driven Architecture_, in which certain kinds of objects (called '_emmiters_') emit named events that cause `Function` objects ('_listeners_' to be called).

 For instance, a `net.Server` object emits an event each time a peer connects to it, a `fs.ReadStream` emits an event when the file is opened, a `stream` emits an event whenever data is available to read.

 All objects that emit events are instances of `EventEmitter` class.
 These objects expose an `eventEmitter.on()` function that allows one or more functions to be attached to named events emitted by the objects.

-When the `EventEmitter` object emits an event, all of the functions attached to that specific event are called _synchronously_.
+When the `EventEmitter` object emits an event, all the functions attached to that specific event are called _synchronously_.
 Any values returned by the called listeners are _ignored_ and will be discarded.

+## Examples

-### Example
+### Simple event handling

 ```javascript
 const EventEmitter = require('events')